Get Tech Tips

 Many scientists and philosophers contributed to the discovery of the law of conservation of energy.
 People have been aware of the concept of energy conservation since ancient Greece.
 These ancient Greek philosophers, such as Thales of Miletus, believed that all substances on Earth originated from one material.

 Of course, that substance was not a physical one like water, air, earth, or fire, as the ancient people thought.
-The idea about the “substance” being energy originated around the beginning of the 17th century.
+The idea that energy was that”substance” originated around the beginning of the 17th century.
 Galileo Galilei conceptualized a pendulum in which energy switches back and forth between potential and kinetic energy.
 However, he did not have the vocabulary or existing knowledge to state his concept in such terms.

 In 1837, Karl Friedrich Mohr described the one “agent” of the physical world as energy or work.
 He claimed that energy could exist as magnetism, light, cohesion, motion, electricity, and chemical affinity.
 He also contended that energy could transfer between these forms.